guptaria/Burger/README.md

 ## Getting_Started
 The following section will take you through the steps of setting up this application and getting it running locally on your computer.
+If you don't want to set up this project locally and just want to see the deployed application, go to https://eat-da-burger-restaurant-app.herokuapp.com/.

 To set up this application locally on your computer, perform the following steps: